ogeorgeonyeka/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content in a long format
+Prints the absolute path name of the current working directory